 - Economic and technical co-operation: the CEPA Agreement on Economic and Technical Co-operation was implemented on 1 January 2018, covering 14 key areas of collaboration such as tourism, convention and exhibition, traditional Chinese medicine and Chinese medicinal products, finance, electronic commerce, environment, culture, innovation and technology, intellectual property, and trademark and branding

-- With the progressive implementation of the Pan-Pearl River Delta Regional Co-operation Framework Agreement, Outline of the Plan for the Reform and Development of the Pearl River Delta, Guangdong-Macao Co-operation Framework Agreement, and Framework Agreement on Deepening Guangdong-Hong Kong-Macao Co-operation in the Development of the Greater Bay Area, the economic collaboration has been further intensified between Macao and the Mainland.
+With the progressive implementation of the Pan-Pearl River Delta Regional Co-operation Framework Agreement, Outline of the Plan for the Reform and Development of the Pearl River Delta, Framework Agreement on Co-operation Between Guangdong and Macao, and Framework Agreement on Deepening Guangdong-Hong Kong-Macao Co-operation in the Development of the Greater Bay Area, the economic collaboration between Macao and the Mainland has been further intensified.

-- Macao has joined numerous regional co-operative mechanisms, including the Mainland-Macao Commission on Economic and Trade Co-operation and the Pan-Pearl River Delta regional Co-operation, as well as high-level meetings, joint conferences and task forces with Guangdong province, Fujian province, Beijing, Shanghai and Sichuan province.
-The government has also progressively commenced regional co-operation with Zhejiang, Jiangsu and other provinces and regions in the Mainland, thereby further integrating itself into the national development.
+In order to further integrate itself into the country’s momentum, Macao has joined numerous regional co-operative mechanisms, including Mainland-Macao Commission on Economic and Trade Co-operation, Pan-Pearl River Delta Regional Co-operation, as well as high-level meetings, joint conferences and task forces with Guangdong, Fujian, Beijing, Shanghai and Sichuan, etc. The Macao SAR Government has also progressively commenced regional co-operation with Zhejiang, Jiangsu and other provinces and regions in the Mainland.

 Guangdong-Hong Kong-Macao Greater Bay Area

-- As of 2020, the Greater Bay Area occupied a total area of around 56,000 square kilometres and had a population of more than 80 million; the GDP of the area was over RMB1.15 billion, making the area one of the regions that features strong economic vitality and a high degree of openness and internationalisation in China.
+- As of 2022, the Guangdong-Hong Kong-Macao Greater Bay Area occupied a total area of around 56,000 km² and had a population of more than 86 million.
+The GDP of the area was over RMB 13 trillion, making the area one of the regions that features strong economic vitality and a high degree of openness and internationalisation in China.

 - Being one of the four core cities in the Greater Bay Area, Macao has promoted the construction of the Guangzhou-Shenzhen-Hong Kong Science and Technology Innovation Corridor by making good use of its unique role as the Platform between China and PSCs and a core engine for regional development.
 Macao continues leveraging their comparative advantages in striving for excellence and achievements, in a bid to strengthen the radiating effect in leading the development of nearby regions.